 I'm not sure I would have been able to cherry pick the pieces I need without having bought via the high street first, but I'm just speaking from personal experience and you may want to cut out the high street, e-bay and IKEA all together and go straigt to your favourite ceramic artist.

 As for the artists whose work I currently like most, please head to this blog post where I list 12 of my all time favourite ceramic artists AND provide a downloadable PDF with even more ceramic artists who work in the UK and across the world.
 A hand picked them because their work is perfect for food bloggers, food stylist and anyone in between.

 If you want to know what props I've used in a particular shot, just tap the image on instagram and the prop sources will appear ;)

 P.S.
 Want to find out about the food photography and food styling workshops I am teaching?
-Then please head to my event page to get all the details you need.
+Then please head here to get all the details you need.

 P.P.S.
 Want to learn more about food photography?
 Then join my FREE instagram photography challenges.
-They happen four times a year.
-All you need to do to join one is sign up to the mailing list below.
+They happen three - four times a year.
+To make sure you know when registration opens, please join the mailing list below.